 DaaS takes the VDI template and moves key infrastructure into the cloud.
 Some form of dedicated cloud solution will be used for the hosted desktops and authentication, and the pricing generally follows the subscription-style model common to many SaaS solutions.
 As a result, DaaS is more in line with what people have in mind when they’re talking about cloud PCs.

 Unlike classic VDI, DaaS is usually a managed service, which enables organizations to offload some of the administrative responsibility and technical support.
 DaaS also brings some of the benefits of cloud infrastructure, such as improved scalability and location-based server optimization when users establish a remote desktop session.

 But, in keeping with its pedigree in desktop virtualization, DaaS is very Windows-centric.
-It’s primarily designed to deliver a user experience that mirrors the traditional PC—even when users are connecting via mobile apps.
-So while it’s true that DaaS is more in keeping with the popular idea of a cloud desktop, it still revolves around the Windows operating system and is better thought of as a Windows virtual desktop in the cloud.
+It’s primarily designed to deliver a user experience that mirrors the traditional PC—even when users are connected via mobile apps with an Internet connection.
+So while it’s true that DaaS is more in keeping with the popular idea of a cloud PCs, it still revolves around the Windows operating system (Windows 10, Windows 11, Windows 365 Cloud PC, etc.) and is better thought of as a Windows virtual desktop in the cloud.

 Virtual App Delivery (VAD)

 VAD, like DaaS, is cloud-native, but its aim is to streamline the cloud desktop experience and decouple it from the operating system.
 Instead of trying to replicate Windows OS on endpoint devices, VAD prioritizes providing users with all of their critical apps, regardless of which device they’re using.